Skip to main content

 When you cancel your subscription:

-• You are charged transaction fees for the used part of the current billing cycle.
+• you are charged outstanding transaction fees for the used part of the current billing cycle.

 Turning the checkout off (deactivating) and canceling the subscription does not mean exactly the same thing.
 These are the two unrelated processes.
-If you disconnect the checkout but do not cancel the subscription, you will still be charged.
+If you disconnect the checkout but do not cancel the subscription, you will still be charged according to the schedule.
 It works this way for the developers, who need to disconnect checkout for a while without triggering a subscription.

 ATTENTION: When you cancel the subscription, you will be charged all the transaction fees due at this point.
 Canceling the subscription moves the billing cycle up, so you are charged right then.
 If charging is failed, there would be several more attempts to charge the fees in order to cover the debt.
 The status is not going to change to "cancelled" because of that.